 This website is the new home of the Southern Sierra CZO.
-In the 2012-2013 year, CZO staff worked with the national website committee to transition the website to a centralized, standardized format.
+In the 2012-2013 year, SSCZO staff worked with the national website committee to transition the website to a centralized, standardized format.
 This site hosts easily accessible background information, an events calendar and news stream, infrastructure and field site information, people profiles, and data.
 In the coming months, we will focus on adding further links to data, interactive maps, more photo galleries and news stories, and centralizing information for CZO presentations at upcoming conferences.

-CZO Twitter
+SSCZO Twitter

-http://twitter.com/CZO
+http://twitter.com/ssczo

 So far as we know, the Southern Sierra CZO is the only location in the network to post to Twitter.
 The platform allows us to reach a broader audience than we otherwise would have, and our followers have been growing consistently since we started in February.
-After 8 months, we have 43 followers, the majority of whom are outside the Critical Zone network.
 Southern Sierra CZO posts events, photos, and links to other pertinent stories and blog posts on the Twitter page.

-CZO Facebook
+SSCZO Facebook